Gun laws in Oklahoma: Concealed carry on campus

 Carry on college campuses is illegal.
 There is an exception to this rule, but it is very specific, and rarely utilized.
-In order to carry on a college campus, they must obtain written permission from the president of the specific college where they wish to carry.
+In order to carry on a college campus, a person must obtain written permission from the president of the specific college where one wishes to carry.
 The president may issue restrictions or conditions on the permission to carry on campus.
 Also, a physical copy of the written authorization must be carried while they are carrying concealed on campus.
 However, the president of the college must now issue a permit on what is known as a "shall issue" basis, meaning that they have no discretion as to whether or not they will issue a permit if a person meets the qualifications imposed by state and federal statutory law to possess and carry a firearm.

 Students, teachers and visitors may keep their guns in their locked vehicles in the parking lot of a college, university, or technology center school.